scout24ch/swissrets-api-definition/docs/API-GUIDELINES.md

 > Returns meta information about the API, e.g. about supported or unsupported functionality, system maintenance status, ...

+### POST /api/users/{userId}/authorize

+> Authenticates the given user with username and password.
+Returns an accesstoken which must be transmitted with all requests againts protected resources.

 ### POST /api/owners/{ownerId}/imports

 > Schededules an import for the given owner and returns an import identifier, which can be used to poll the status of the import.